SinclairHudson/traccc/README.md

 ---

+## Best Practices:

+1. Use a **high framerate**.
+Most cameras can shoot 60fps now, go as high as you can.
+Every frame is additional information for the tracker, so it's better able to track the balls.
+2. Use a **fast shutter speed**.
+This is usually implied by high framerate, but technically different.
+A fast shutter speed will **reduce motion blur**, making the balls in every frame look more like balls and thus making them easier to detect.
+3. Expose for the balls.
+If the exposure of the camera is too high or too low, the balls will lose detail and they'll be almost impossible to detect, because they won't look like balls.
+Even lighting is best, so the camera doesn't have to expose for the highlights or the shadows.
+4. Use a **small file to test ideas**.
+Some of the effects and detections are very slow to run, especially without a GPU.
+It's best to test and tweak an effect on a short clip, iterate fast, and then apply it to a longer clip once you're sure you have what you want.

 ## Contributing

 Contributions are welcome!
 Open an issue or a pull request, and I'll get to it when I can.